What are listed buildings?

 What do the grades mean?

-- Grade II Buildings of special interest
+Grade II are buildings of special interest.

 What are the effects of listing?

 You need consent for alterations, or an extension, that may affect the architectural or historic character of the building.
 You need our consent to demolish a listed building.
 You may also need other consents, such as: